Data protection

 We stay transparent — here is everything about how the oAlert.pl app processes your data.

-This summary provides key information required by Google Play Store about how oAlert collects, uses, and protects your data.
+This summary provides key information required by Google Play Store and Apple App Store about how oAlert collects, uses, and protects your data.

 - DATA SHARED: Push tokens shared with Firebase Cloud Messaging and Apple Push Notification service for notification delivery.
 Device headers shared with oAlert backend for compatibility checks.
-Advertising ID may be shared with Google Mobile Ads SDK and AppLovin (iOS) for ad delivery.
-Analytics data shared with Firebase Analytics (Android only).
+Advertising ID may be shared with Google Mobile Ads SDK for ad delivery.
+Analytics data shared with Firebase Analytics (iOS and Android); with your consent, crash and performance data shared with Firebase Crashlytics and Firebase Performance Monitoring.
+Device identifiers and ad-interaction data may also be shared with the AppLovin MAX SDK (iOS and Android) and the ad networks mediated by Google AdMob and AppLovin MAX (including Meta Audience Network and Unity Ads) for ad delivery and measurement.

-- DATA USAGE: Delivering product safety alerts, sending push notifications, displaying advertisements, improving app stability, troubleshooting crashes, barcode scanning for alert lookup.
+- DATA USAGE: Delivering product safety alerts, sending push notifications, displaying advertisements, improving app stability, troubleshooting crashes, barcode scanning for alert lookup, processing community reports, managing premium subscriptions.

 - DATA RETENTION: Local cache deleted on app uninstall.
-Push tokens removed after 18 months of inactivity.
-Server logs kept for approximately one year.
-Bug reports kept for 12 months after resolution.
+Push tokens removed after 90 days of inactivity.
+Server logs kept for approximately 90 days.
+Bug reports kept for a maximum of 12 months from creation.

 - USER RIGHTS: You can request access, deletion, or correction of your data by contacting [email protected].
 You can delete local data via in-app reset.
 You can disable push notifications at any time.

-- THIRD-PARTY ACCESS: Firebase (Google), Google Mobile Ads SDK, AppLovin SDK (iOS), ML Kit (Google).
+- THIRD-PARTY ACCESS: Firebase (Google, including Crashlytics and Performance Monitoring), Google Mobile Ads SDK, AppLovin MAX (AppLovin Corporation), Meta Audience Network (Meta Platforms, Inc.), Unity Ads (Unity Technologies), ML Kit (Google), Cloudflare, Inc. (network infrastructure).
 These parties operate under their own privacy policies.

 1. Data controller

-The oAlert mobile application (available at oAlert.pl) is operated by a private individual in Poland who created oAlert and personally acts as the controller of personal data processed within the Application.
+The oAlert mobile application (available at oAlert.pl) is operated by ADAKS MEDIA DANIEL DOBROWOLSKI, NIP: PL6152062671, with registered address at 59-800 Lubań, Mściszów 112B, Poland, who acts as the controller of personal data processed within the Application.

 For privacy requests or questions please write to [email protected].